splunk/observability-workshop/content/en/workshop-setup/2-splunk-show.md

 Select the desired **Content Type** as follows:

 - _**Pre-configured Instances**_ - select this if you need the OpenTelemetry Collector and the application pre-deployed for a less technical audience.
 Attendees will only require a browser to complete the workshop.
-This option **must** be selected if you want to run the **Splunk4Rookies - Observability Workshop**.
+This option **must** be selected if you want to run the **Splunk4Rookies - Observability Cloud Workshop**.
   - Select Normal Workshop only!
 Ensure that **Estimated Participants** is set to **1** and **O11y Shop Quantity** is set to **1** also as only a single instance is required by the workshop.

 - _**Default (for interactive workshop)**_ - select this if your audience is technical and wants hands-on experience installing OpenTelemetry and deploying applications.